 Stakeholder Role and Responsibility Hauler El Dorado Disposal is the franchised hauler for unincorporated El Dorado County and Placerville on the West Slope.
 The county also oversees and reports diversion for Tahoe Truckee Sierra Disposal (TTSD) which services a small portion of customers in the northwest portion of the Tahoe Basin, a census designated place in Placer and El Dorado County.
 South Tahoe Refuse is the exclusive franchised hauler for South Lake Tahoe, both for the city and the county.
 All franchised haulers in the county implement programs, educate service recipients, and provide diversion reports.
-Facility Operator El Dorado Disposal transports mixed organics (green material and food scraps) to Napa Recycling for processing.
+Facility Operator El Dorado Disposal transports food waste to the UC Davis anaerobic digester and green material to Lopez Agricultural Services in Sacramento County for processing.
 South Tahoe Refuse transports organic materials for processing from the East Slope to Bently Ranch in Minden, Nevada.